 ~~~~~~~~~~

+Alabama.
 Abbie VanSickle & Emily Cochrane of the New York Times: “Officials in Alabama asked the Supreme Court on Friday to clear the way for the state to use a new voting map for the midterm elections, hoping for permission to use districts that would boost Republican chances of flipping at least one Democratic-held seat.
-In a series of emergency applications, the Alabama officials urged the justices to allow the state to jettison its current congressional district map, citing the Supreme Court’s April 29 decision that upended Louisiana’s voting map and dealt a blow to the Voting Rights Act of 1965."
+In a series of emergency applications, the Alabama officials urged the justices to allow the state to jettison its current congressional district map, citing the Supreme Court’s April 29 decision that upended Louisiana’s voting map and dealt a blow to the Voting Rights Act of 1965." the AP story is here.
 MB: Pardon my pessimism.
 I'm not the Oracle of Delphi, but I think I can predict the ruling on this case -- just as I've predicted the ruling on the Virginia redistricting case even before it was filed. ~~~

 ~~~ Marie: No thanks to the Virginia supreme court where four justices don't give a flying fuck about the will of the people.
 The ruling isn't about justice.
 It's about the arrogance of power. ~~~